 An Electronic Differential Lock (EDL) is a system which works alongside a stability control and/or traction control system to alter the amount of torque (turning power) that is distributed to the wheels during turning to help the car keep a grip on the road.

-Hill Hold Control (HHC) is a system that holds the car stationary when facing up a hill – such as a motorway ramp.
+Hill Hold Control (HHC) is a system that holds the car stationary when facing up a hill – such as a highway ramp.

 Hyundai TRACtion (HTRAC) is a traction system developed by Hyundai which splits the power from the engine between the front and rear wheels depending on where it is needed for any given driving situation.